CrazyRocks/python-pinterest/README.rst

 def getMyBoards(self
-               ):
+                bookmark=False):
 """
 Gets the Boards for the authenticated User

+- param bookmark: Pass in for pagination
-- return: List of Boards for the authenticated User
+- return: Tuple containing list of Boards for the authenticated User the authenticated User and bookmark if more than one page
 """

 =====